Head of DFID Somalia

 - encouraging investment and improving access to healthcare

-For detailed information on our programme and what the UK spends on development in Somalia, see the DFID Somalia operational plan 2013 and our Development tracker which replaced our project database on 31 October 2013.
+For detailed information on our programme and what the UK spends on development in Somalia, see the DFID Somalia operational plan 2014.
+See also our Development Tracker to explore international development projects funded by the UK government by country and sector.

 British Embassy Mogadishu